OVERVIEW

 Kyryliv Bogdan – leading researcher, Dr.Sc.

-Sirko Yaroslav – senior researcher, Ph.D.
+Sirko Yaroslav – leading researcher, Ph.D.

-Stefanyshyn Olha – senior researcher, Ph.D.
+Stefanyshyn Olha – leading researcher, Ph.D.

-Serhii Sachko – junior researcher
+Serhii Sachko – junior researcher, Ph.D.

 RESEARCH AREAS